JetSetIlly/Gopher2600-Blog/content/posts/automating-television-setup/index.md

 ![Millipede (box art)](millipede_boxart.png)

-Alas, _Millipede_ does not exhibit the same problem. _Krull_ is the only example so far, in which the hue shift is significant.
+Alas, _Millipede_ does not exhibit the same problem. _Krull_ is the only example so far, in which the hue shift is significant.[^atlantis]

+[^atlantis]: _Atlantis_, as mentioned in the previous article, also seems to have a different hue to say _Pitfall_, but the difference is less clear in that case.
+I would go so far as to suggest that in the case of _Krull_ the difference is inarguable.

 ![Millipede (hue 0)](millipede_hue_0.png)